Kright/GameOfLife/README.md

 ### What is it

-Realization of Conway's Game of Life on shaders.
+Implementation of Conway's Game of Life on shaders.
 Works really fast :)

 In addition, there is a mode with [Ising model](https://en.wikipedia.org/wiki/Ising_model)